PART 2 - Seattle to Heriot Bay

-I took an uber ride to the Miami airport.
-My flight ended up being delayed for three hours, because of heavy afternoon downpours, and I did not arrive in Seattle until the early morning hours.
-The flight itself was extremely crowded and I was placed in the middle seat in between two obese fellows who barely fit in their seats and hogged the arm rests on either side.
-I closed my eyes to try and get some sleep and hopped the fat guy by the window would not need to get out and use the bathroom.
+I took an uber to the Miami airport.
+My flight was delayed for three hours, because of heavy afternoon downpours, and would not be in Seattle until the early morning.
+It was a full flight.
+I was placed in the middle seat in between two obese fellows who hogging the arm rests on either side.
+I closed my eyes hoping to catch some sleep and prayed the fat guy by the window would not need to get out to use the bathroom.

-From the airport I took another uber ride to Lake Stevens to meet with David, get my kayak and finally start the journey.
-Surprisingly, the ride lasted almost two hours, even without much traffic.
-I had not realized that the Seattle metropolitan area was so big.
+From the Seattle/Tacoma airport I took another uber to Lake Stevens and met with David, got my kayak to finally begin the journey.
+It was an almost two hour ride even without much traffic.
+I did not know that the Seattle metropolitan area was so big.

 David was waiting for me outside his house.
 “Welcome to Seattle!
 I’m excited for your trip!
 I wish I could be doing that, but I’m afraid I’m getting married in July.”

 “Oh, my condolences to you!”
 I said with a half-deadpanned look.
 Perhaps this was not the best joke to make with someone you’ve never met before who is giving you an enormous amount of help, but thankfully he cracked with laughter at my dark humor.

 “We’ll go to my warehouse and get a look at your boat.
 I didn’t get around to opening any of the bags, so I am curious to see what a three-piece kayak looks like.”

 We had a quick drive to the warehouse where, to my great delight, I set eyes on my familiar kayak bags.
 Everything looked fine.
 “Here are the things you ordered,” David said as he handed me a box with the new GPS unit and fiberglass repair kit.